terraform-aws-modules/terraform-aws-alb/README.md

 * You want to create a set of resources for the ALB: namely an associated target group and listener.
 * You've created a Virtual Private Cloud (VPC) + subnets where you intend to put this ALB.
 * You have one or more security groups to attach to the ALB.
-* You want to configure a listener for HTTPS/HTTP
+* You want to configure a listener for HTTPS/HTTP.
-* You've uploaded an SSL certificate to AWS IAM if using HTTPS
+* You've uploaded an SSL certificate to AWS IAM if using HTTPS.

 The module supports both (mutually exclusive):